cozzini/hpc-tn/matmul/README.rst

 The performance are remarkably bad, let's try to make something better.
 The first observation is that the order of the loops forces memory access that are non-optimal.
-Indeed, we accessing matrix b efficiently (since the inner loop runs on k, so we are accessing the columns of matrix b, hwich is good in fortran) but matrix a and c are accessed by row in the k and j loop respectively.
+Indeed, we accessing matrix b efficiently (since the inner loop runs on k, so we are accessing the columns of matrix b, which is good in fortran) but matrix a and c are accessed by row in the k and j loop respectively.

 ::